Our history

 Why we began

-GSM became the global standard for mobile communications, achieving over 90% of market share across the world.
+GSM soon became the global standard for mobile communications, achieving over 90% of market share across the world and giving mobile phone users the best experience possible.

-Today, the GSMA remains at the forefront of facilitating protocols and standards in mobile technology, from 4G and 5G, to 6G and what’s next.
-It also still helps to foster ingenuity and collaboration through the global MWC series of events, which brings the mobile ecosystem and related industries together.
+Today, the GSMA still facilitates protocols and standards in mobile technology, from 4G and 5G, to 6G and beyond.
+It also fosters ingenuity and collaboration through the global MWC series of events, which brings the mobile ecosystem and related industries together.

 A timeline of our history